The first step to enrolling in classes is to complete the application process found at GTCC's Path to Success.

 A waitlist is a record of students interested in adding a class that does not have available seats.
 If a class is full, students may have the option of joining a waitlist for that class.
 If a seat in a waitlisted class becomes available, students are notified by GTCC email in the order in which they signed up for the waitlist.
 A student has 24 hours from the time of notification to register for the course.
 The 24-hour period starts when the email notification is sent, not when it is read by the student.
 If the available seat is not filled, it will be offered to the next student on the waitlist.
 If a student misses the enrollment deadline for a waitlisted class, the student may rejoin the waitlist.

 Military leave of absence(s) will not be counted as an absence when the instructor has received prior official notification.
 Responsibility for initiating such notice rests with the student.
-Military personnel must be able to enter the course prior to the census date.
+Military personnel must be able to enter the course before the census date.
 Leave that interferes with the course entry before the census date will require that the individual drop the course.

 Curriculum and continuing education students are allowed two days of excused absences each academic year for religious observances as required by law.
 Curriculum students must notify instructors in writing of expected religious absences within the first three weeks of class.